YongdeCHEN/todolist-unit-test/README.md

 ### `npm test`

+Please use the command below to see the test coverage when running the unit test
+### `npm run test-coverage`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.